duckafire/simple-api-rest/docs/README.md

 > * `[...]`: variable quantity of content (folders and files).

 > [!IMPORTANT]
-> If a directory that is showed in the map is not present in the project,
+> If a directory that is shown in the map is not present in the project,
-> this meaning that there are no content to it.
+> this means that there is no content for it.